Converging innovation: A new era of investing in the future

 Now, each of these innovation platforms is significant in its own right, comparable to the Internet, which, since its ascent at the turn of the millennium, has generated over $10 trillion in global market capitalization.
 Now, with five such transformative platforms emerging simultaneously, the potential for economic impact and value creation is exponentially greater.

-What is Technological Convergence?
+What is technological convergence?

 The unique confluence between these five innovation platforms presents an unparalleled opportunity for industries and economies worldwide.
 Technological “convergence” is the process where advancements in one field propel developments in others, leading to a cascade of combined effects that amplify overall progress.